2PM: 2010–2012: Japanese debut, mainstream success, and first overseas concert tours

-On June 20, 2PM released their second studio album, titled Hands Up, which included a title track of the same name, tracks from Don't Stop Can't Stop and Still 02:00PM and, for the first time since the group's debut, two songs composed by 2PM members: "Hot" by Jun.
+On June 20, 2PM released their second studio album, titled Hands Up, which, for the first time since the group's debut, included two songs composed by 2PM members: "Hot" by Jun.
 K and "Give It to Me" by Junho.
-Both "Hot" and "Give It To Me" were used in the soundtrack for the crime thriller film Blind.
+Both "Hot" and "Give It To Me" were used in the promotions for the crime thriller film Blind.
 Party anthem and lead single "Hands Up" debuted on various music charts overseas, and on June 30, 2PM appeared on Billboard's Social 50 Chart, the first documented appearance of a K-pop act on this chart.
-After winning several music shows with "Hands Up", promotions for the album ended after just one month, allowing the group to further prepare for their future Japanese promotions and their upcoming concert tour.
 Concurrently, 2PM starred in their own variety show titled 2PM Show! from July to September.

 2PM began their Hands Up Asia Tour with two concerts on September 2–3, 2011 at the Seoul Jamsil Gymnasium with an attendance of over 15,000.
 The concert tour continued with intermittent breaks for the group to promote their Japanese releases and hold their first Japan arena tour.
-The group performed in arenas in seven more cities: Taipei, Jakarta, Singapore, Kuala Lumpur, Bangkok, Nanjing, and Hong Kong.
-Upon concluding the tour at the AsiaWorld Expo-Arena in Hong Kong on March 10, 2012, they had recorded a cumulative attendance of 160,000.
+The group performed in arenas in seven more cities: Taipei, Jakarta, Singapore, Kuala Lumpur, Bangkok, Nanjing, and Hong Kong; the tour concluded with a recorded cumulative attendance of 160,000 people.